alebriuk/test-apply/README.md

 # Hacker News Articles API

 A Spring Boot application that fetches and manages Hacker News articles about Java, with a RESTful API for querying and managing the articles.

 ## Features

-- Fetches Java-related articles from Hacker News API hourly
+- Hourly fetch of Java articles from Hacker News API
-- Stores articles in a PostgreSQL database
+- Data persisted in PostgreSQL
-- RESTful API with JWT authentication
+- RESTful API with stateless JWT authentication
-- Filterable by author, tags, title, and month
+- Article filtering by author, tags, title, and month
-- Paginated results (5 items per page)
+- Pagination (5 items per page)
-- Soft delete functionality
+- Soft delete (non-destructive removal)
-- Swagger API documentation
+- Swagger/OpenAPI documentation
-- Docker support
+- Containerized with Docker & Docker Compose

 ## Prerequisites